jxxcarlson/elm-markdown/README.md

 ## Recent Changes

-- Added a function to export Markdown text to MiniLaTeX.
+- Added the function `Markdown.LaTeX.export` to export Markdown text to MiniLaTeX.

-- Added the @-block element to the parser.
+- Added the @@-block element to the parser.
 Allows further extension to the syntax (see section SVG above)

 -  Made substantial changes to simplify the API.